 As used in the KBOR KHEDS Collection: In 1997, the U.S. Office of Management and Budget (OMB) published "Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity" in the Federal Register.
 The new categories separate race and ethnicity and include two categories for data on ethnicity.
 New categories were also added for Native Hawaiian or Other Pacific Islander and for students who identify themselves in two or more races.
 The transition to this new method of collecting data in the KBOR KHEDS collection for race and ethnicity began during Academic Year 2010 and was fully implemented in Academic Year 2011.
 Unknown and resident aliens were excluded from all numbers in the tables.
 These definitional changes may result in inflated shifts of Hispanic/Latino reporting and deflated shirts in other populations.
-Therefore, a three-year trend was indicated in the Foresight 2020 report, measuring AY2011-AY2013, given the shift in definitions effective with AY2011 reporting.
 Students who identify themselves as Hispanic/Latino are reported only in that category.
 The revised categories are:

-- American Indian or Alaska Native-A person having origins in any of the original peoples of North and South America (including Central America), and who maintains a tribal affiliation or community attachment. - Asian-A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam. - Black or African-American-A person having origins in any of the Black racial groups of Africa. - Hispanic/Latino of any race-A person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.
-The term ''Spanish origin'' can be used in addition to ''Hispanic/Latino or Latino.'' - Native Hawaiian or Other Pacific Islander-A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands. - White-A person having origins in any of the original peoples of Europe, the Middle East, or North Africa. - Two or more races-A person having origins in two or more race categories and not Hispanic/Latino.
+- American Indian or Alaska Native A person having origins in any of the original peoples of North and South America (including Central America), and who maintains a tribal affiliation or community attachment. - Asian A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam. - Black or African-American A person having origins in any of the Black racial groups of Africa. - Hispanic/Latino of any race A person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.
+The term "Spanish origin" can be used in addition to "Hispanic/Latino or Latino." - Native Hawaiian or Other Pacific Islander A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands. - White A person having origins in any of the original peoples of Europe, the Middle East, or North Africa. - Two or more races A person having origins in two or more race categories and not Hispanic/Latino.